Allisterh/BayesianMS-VAR-GC/README.md

 - `ReproductionScripts` - a folder containing scripts for the reproduction of all the results contained in the JAE paper
 - `data.csv` and `data.RData` - data used in the paper

-## Downloading the codes
+## Downloading the code

-To download the codes simply click on the download icon on the top of this page
+To download the code simply click on the download icon on the top of this page

 ![](gl-download.png)